 Our tooth enamel is vulnerable to damage by acids, and, unfortunately, many of the beverages we enjoy on a daily basis can be very acidic.
 From white wines to dark colas to colorful sports drinks, there are many culprits for acidic erosion of the teeth, though there are also some healthier alternatives.

 Drinking acidic drinks causes the enamel of your teeth to literally dissolve away.
+Your teeth will need to be restored.
+In many cases, this can be done with just some veneers or dental crowns in the worst-affected area.

 In addition to acidic drinks, stomach acid is another source of acid that can attack your teeth.
 The most common way that teeth are exposed to stomach acid is GERD, gastroesophageal reflux disease.
 In this digestive condition, stomach acid bubbles up during your sleep, entering your mouth as a corrosive vapor that can cause significant damage to your teeth and gums.